 - When starting a business, many entrepreneurs get confused between the Australian Business Number (ABN), Australian Company Number (ACN), and a business name.

-- ABN identifies your business and is a must-have if you're operating in Australia to ensure a healthy business management for your company.
+- An ABN identifies your business and is a must-have if you're operating in Australia, while an ACN is needed only if your business is a company.

 A lot of new businesses tend to think that an Australian Business Number (ABN) is the same as a business name.
-This confusion may land then in hot water later, when they discover that the business name they want is already taken.
+This confusion may land them in hot water later when they discover that the business name they want is already taken.

 First of all, do not confuse a business name with an ABN.

-An ABN is an 11-digit number that identifies your business to anyone you conduct a business with.
-It is unique for each business.
+An ABN (Australian Business Number) is an 11-digit identification number that is issued by the Australian Taxation Office (ATO).
+An ABN is unique for each business.
 If you are running a business in Australia, then you must have an ABN, unless what you are doing is deemed to be a hobby.

-You can apply for an ABN online www.abr.gov.au and its free.
-You can also get your BAS Agent or Tax Agent to apply for the ABN on your behalf, however they will charge you a fee for doing this.
+You can register for an ABN by applying online at www.abr.gov.au and its free.
+You can also get your BAS Agent or Tax Agent to apply for the ABN on your behalf, however, they will charge you a fee for doing this.